Justices to review New Jersey bid for legal sports betting

 Arizona, Louisiana, Mississippi, West Virginia and Wisconsin had joined New Jersey's effort to have the case heard by the Supreme Court.

-In 2014, the Supreme Court rejected New Jersey's earlier challenge to the federal law.

-The case has lasted nearly as long as Christie has been in office.
-New Jersey voters passed a referendum to allow sports betting in 2011.

-This month the American Gaming Association announced the creation of a coalition involving organizations of attorneys general and police, policymakers and others to advocate for the repeal of the ban that the industry says has fueled the $150 billion illegal sports betting market.
+This month, the American Gaming Association announced the creation of a coalition involving organizations of attorneys general and police, policymakers and others to advocate for the repeal of the ban that the industry says has fueled the illegal sports betting market.

 The groups cited research that showed legalizing sports betting in the U.S. could support more than 150,000 jobs.